I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 The sustain pedal supports half-pedal operation, which means it responds even when you press the pedal part way down just like the damper pedal on an acoustic piano.

-I like that Casio kept a pull-out keyboard cover, which protects the keys from the dust and other elements that could make it dirty.
+I like that Casio kept a pull-out keyboard cover, which protects the keys from dust and dirt.

 The cabinet of the PX-870 is made of fiberboard (pressed wood) and has a nice wooden texture.

 The piano is available in both black and white wood finishes.